Consensys/deposit-sc-dafny/wiki/repeatability.md

 /home/user1/deposit-sc-dafny $
 ```

-The next commands will start a [Docker container](https://hub.docker.com/repository/docker/franck44/linux-dafny) with Dafny pre-installed, and mount your local working directory as a volume in the Docker machine (this way you can access it from the running Docker machine).
+The next commands will start a Docker container with [Linux, Mono and Dafny](https://hub.docker.com/repository/docker/franck44/linux-dafny) with Dafny pre-installed, and mount your local working directory as a volume in the Docker machine (this way you can access it from the running Docker machine).
 You can check that your system is correctly set up with the following commands:
 ```bash
 /home/user1/deposit-sc-dafny $ docker run -v /home/user1/deposit-sc-dafny:/deposit-sc-dafny -it franck44/linux-dafny /bin/bash